rian39/notes/james_radical_empiricism.md

 As 'subjective' we say that the experience represents; as 'objective' it is represented.
 What represents and what is represented is here numerically the same; but we must remember that no dualism of being represented and representing resides in the experience per se.
 23

 The instant field of the present is at all times what I call 'pure' experience.
 It is only virtually or potentially either object of subject as yet.
-23
+23 {#experience}

 To begin with, are thought and things as heterogenous as commonly said?
 28

 I am as confident as I am of anything that, in myself, the stream of thinking (which I emphatically recognize as a phenomenon) is only a careless name for what, when scrutinized, reveals itself to consist chiefly of the stream of my breathing.
-36-37 (used in  ch8 already)
+36-37

 But thoughts in the concrete are made of the same stuff as things are.
 37